annar2003/Life-Insurance-Pricing-Model-/README.md

 # Term Life Insurance Pricing Model
 ### Actuarial Analysis Using SOA Mortality Experience Data

----

 ## Project Overview

-This project develops a **term life insurance pricing model** for a $500,000 20-year term policy using real industry mortality experience data from the Society of Actuaries (SOA).
-The analysis follows a consulting-style workflow: starting with raw experience data, conducting an Actual vs. Expected (A/E) mortality study, and using those findings to produce defensible premium rates across a range of policyholder profiles and economic scenarios.
+This project develops a term life insurance pricing model for a $500,000 20-year term policy using real industry mortality experience data from the Society of Actuaries (SOA).
+The analysis starts with raw experience data and conducting an Actual vs. Expected (A/E) mortality study, before using those findings to produce defensible premium rates across a range of policyholder profiles and economic scenarios.

-**Key finding:** A 35-year-old nonsmoker should pay approximately **$478/year ($39.80/month)** for a $500,000 20-year term policy under a 5% interest rate assumption — consistent with current market rates of $30–$45/month.
+**Key finding:** A 35-year-old nonsmoker should pay approximately $478/year ($39.80/month) for a $500,000 20-year term policy under a 5% interest rate assumption — consistent with current market rates of $30–$45/month.

----

-## Question
+## Guiding Question

-> *How should a regional life insurer price a 20-year term product, and how sensitive is that price to mortality experience and economic assumptions?*
+How should a regional life insurer price a 20-year term product, and how sensitive is that price to mortality experience and economic assumptions?

----

 ## Data Source

 **SOA 2003–2013 Individual Life Insurance Mortality Experience Study**
 - Source: Society of Actuaries (soa.org)
 - Subset used: Term insurance, Nonsmoker, Ages 25–75
-- Working dataset: **339,306 policy records** after filtering
+- Working dataset: 339,306 policy records** after filtering
 - Key fields: Attained Age, Policies Exposed, Actual Deaths, Expected Deaths (2015 VBT)

----

 ## Methodology